"The good building is not one that

 Next in the sequence of rooms came the kitchen, where I encountered a number of other prospective buyers.
 It

-seemed open and roomy, with three large west-facing windows.
-A striking room structurally, it ultimately disappointed due to some unimaginative renovations that had been imposed on it: a tier of bulky cupboards occupied the end wall, with a counter of
+seemed open and roomy enough, with three large west-facing windows.
+A striking room structurally, it ultimately disappointed due to some unimaginative renovations that had been imposed upon it: a tier of bulky cupboards occupied the end wall, with a counter of

-cupboards opposite it faced in unfinished wood (placed vertically, for a modern touch) and a dirty brown counter top.
-There were also avocado green and harvest-gold appliances (fad colours from the
+cupboards opposite it faced in unfinished wood (placed vertically, for a touch of modernism) and a dirty brown counter top.
+There were also avocado green and harvest-gold appliances (fad colours from the 1970s that hadn't

-70s that hadn't aged well - inset, right) detracting from the appeal of what was otherwise a spacious, well-lit country kitchen.
+aged well - inset photo, right) detracting from the appeal of what was otherwise a spacious, well-lit country kitchen.
 The overall shape of the room was intact, as were its patterned ceilings, windows, recessed shelves and much of the original trim.
-Afternoon light streamed in through the windows, diminishing the tasteless modern decor to insignificance.
-I noted that the windows looked directly out to a sheltered garden with mature oaks, placing the building in a landscape.
+Afternoon light streamed in through the ample windows, diminishing the tasteless modern decor to insignificance.
+I noted that the windows looked directly out to a sheltered garden with mature oaks, centering the building in a natural landscape.

 Inset shelving under a Tudor arch, kitchen |

-My thoughts were interrupted by a couple excitedly imagining how easily the magnificent sash windows I'd just been admiring could be torn out to accommodate a sliding glass door that would open onto a deck.
-Apparently, they hadn't noticed that the kitchen sits virtually at ground level, nor that there was an elaborately patterned patio just beyond the existing glazed rear door.
+My thoughts were interrupted by a couple who were excitedly imagining how easily the magnificent sash windows I'd just been admiring could be torn out, to accommodate a sliding glass door that would open onto a new deck.
+Apparently, they hadn't noticed that the kitchen sits virtually at ground level, nor that there was already an elaborate patterned patio just outside the existing rear door.
 I kept my thoughts to myself however, moving on to other parts of the house.

 Elaborate patio pattern viewed from the kitchen |

-Venturing into a diminutive central hallway, perhaps fifty square feet all in, I counted seven individual doorways opening from it!
-Three of these accessed bedrooms, one the bathroom, another the attic, one facilitated movement to and from the kitchen itself, while the final one turned out to be a shallow cupboard with shelves the depth of the wall.
-The central corridor was outfitted in grey shag wall-to-wall carpet - clearly the worse for wear - that continued into the bedrooms.
+Venturing into a diminutive central hallway, perhaps fifty square feet all in, I counted seven individual doorways opening off it!
+Three of these accessed bedrooms, one the sole bathroom, another the attic, one facilitated movement to and from the kitchen itself, while the final one turned out to be only a shallow cupboard with shelves the depth of the wall.
+The central corridor itself was outfitted in grey shag wall-to-wall carpet - clearly the worse for wear - that continued into the bedrooms.

 Tiny central corridor with seven door openings |